- Applied Labor Economics, Human Capital Development, Early Childhood Development in Bangladesh

 - STATA, SAS (Advanced Certified), R, Python, GIS, ADePT, SQL

 As a GSICS alumnus and current Ph.D. student with Prof. Ogawa, the most impressive point I want to share with you, who must be determined and motivated in international development, that joining Professor Ogawa’s Seminar will make you NEVER find things impossible!

 This seminar is extremely globalized and diversified, so there are plenty of room to reach out to the corner of the world that you are fascinated in.
 Moreover, Prof. Ogawa is very encouraging and supportive in leading you the way and finding the shortcut with his “magic power.”
 Throughout the extensive training in classes and seminars, you are supposed to be well behaved in (including but not limited to) the critical thinking, academic writing, public speaking and professional communication skills.
 So welcome to Prof. Ogawa’s seminar, because

 If you want to explore the universe, welcome!
-Here is Greenwich!
+Here is the Greenwich!

 If you want to gain new knowledges, welcome!
-Here is Cambridge!
+Here is the Cambridge!

-If you want to have some fun, that’s OK!
+If you want to have some fun, that’s fine!
 Here is the Sandwich!